alepelc/EyeOnSql/README.md

 # Starting

-Once started, you can start a new test where you can define the amount of concurrent connections, if the load is all at once or by increments, the duration and if the test is Continous (in which case the previous settings defaults to predefined values)
+Once started, you can start a new test where you can define the amount of concurrent connections, if the load is all at once or by increments, the duration and if the test is Continuous (in which case the previous settings defaults to predefined values)

 ![alt text](Pics/Initial.png)